helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>How easy to be amiable in the midst of happiness and success.</h3 quote>
+<h3 quote align='center'>The difference between failure and success is doing a thing nearly right and doing a thing exactly right.</h3 quote>

 ---